New SAS® Analytics for IoT makes it easier to tap streaming data torrent

-Other companies using SAS to analyse IoT sensor data include:
+Other companies using SAS to analyze IoT sensor data include:

 - Geneia.
-By analysing sensor data with SAS, Geneia-supported care teams can interpret contextual changes in a patient’s condition, intervene earlier and possibly prevent further deterioration.
+By analyzing sensor data with SAS, Geneia-supported care teams can interpret contextual changes in a patient’s condition, intervene earlier and possibly prevent further deterioration.

 - Navistar.
-The heavy truck, bus and military vehicle manufacturer uses SAS to maximise its OnCommand Connection (OCC) system which monitors vehicles in real time.
+The heavy truck, bus and military vehicle manufacturer uses SAS to maximize its OnCommand Connection (OCC) system which monitors vehicles in real time.
 OCC sensors continuously stream multidimensional data from customers’ vehicles, including engine and fault codes.
-This capability allows Navistar to empathise with customers in ways that were impossible before.
+This capability allows Navistar to empathize with customers in ways that were impossible before.

 - Town of Cary, N.C.
 Using SAS analytics to monitor data received from its Aquastar water-meter-infrastructure system, the Town of Cary has transformed its customer service model from reactive to proactive, resulting in earlier detection and communication of unusual customer water patterns.